 Gas valve failure:

 The thermoelectric valve in the gas valve is prone to failure resulting in identical symptoms to thermocouple failure above.
 A new gas valve is required.
 There are two types fitted to Kingfishers.
 One type is still available new and the other discontinued.
-If yours is the discontinued type the only option is to find a seller with some old stock or fit a second hand gas valve.
-Or replace the boiler, obviously.
+If yours is the discontinued type there is a thriving market in second hand gas control valves so not all is lost, but if you or your gas technician is unhappy with a used component, the only option is to replace the boiler.

 The temperature control knob is attached to the variable temperature thermostat spindle.
 This thermostat senses the temperature inside the heat exchanger and occasionally loses its calibration.
 A new thermostat is probably still available.
 Quite a rare failure though, and I haven’t needed to replace a thermostat on a Kingfisher for many years.

 This is where the boiler pops and bangs as it heats up, making a noise like an electric kettle approaching boiling.
 The usual cause is corrosion contamination inside the heat exchanger.
 Not an important problem and many users elect to just live with it and ignore it.
 The corrosion can sometimes be removed by power flushing, or ‘boiler quietening’ chemicals can be added to the circulating water.
 Results are variable and no guarantees of a fix for ketling can be given.

 These are bout the only problems a basic Kingfisher suffers from.
 If you have one, I suggest you keep it!